 - SDP Controller – functions as a trust broker between the SDP Client and security policy controls such as Identity Access Management, Issuing Certificate Authority, and Device Compliance.
 Once the identity of the SDP client has been verified and applicable application services authorized, the SDP Controller configures a mutual TLS VPN session between the SDP Client and SDP Gateway to enable per-session application access.
 The SDP Controller is cloud-hosted and fully integrated with SafeConnect’s Policy Manager.

 - SDP Gateway – is the termination point for the mutual TLS VPN connection from SDP Client.
 It is usually deployed as topologically close to the protected application as possible.
 The SDP Gateway is provided with the SDP Client’s IP address and Certificates after the identity of the requesting device has been verified and the authorization of the user is determined by the SDP Controller.

 SafeConnect SDP includes a cloud-hosted SDP Gateway connector for Public Cloud SaaS applications, and offers a downloadable VMware virtual appliance or docker container SDP Gateway instance to protect private cloud and internally-hosted application environments.

 Legacy VPN Replacement

 Less expensive than VPN or NGFW remote access alternatives; no throughput degradation due to VPN encryption; lightweight client requires no end user configuration; greater security based on application-session only (least-privileged) zero-trust access model

-Secure access to public and private cloud application resources from devices connecting outside of the network perimeter (i.e. Public Wi-Fi and Mobile 4G-5G) with mutual TLS VPN encryption; protects against credential theft, connection hijacking and data loss
+Protect your data with mutual TLS VPN encryption as it leaves your perimeter and as its accessed from devices connecting outside of the network perimeter (i.e. Public Wi-Fi and Mobile 4G-5G); protects against credential theft, connection hijacking and data loss